 Dr. Chervony’s past contributions to the Village include passing the ordinance banning the sale or use of polystyrene food service articles, working with Code Enforcement on penalties regarding vacation home renters, obtaining a $350,000 grant for a dental center at TIES, and setting the bridge opening during rush hour to ease traffic congestion.

-Commissioner Chervony studied to become a Doctor of Surgery and Medicine at the University of Salamanca, Spain.
+Vice Mayor Chervony studied to become a Doctor of Surgery and Medicine at the University of Salamanca, Spain.

 Commissioner Goran Cuk